NFTEarth/nft-marketplace/README.md

 <h3 align="center">NFTEarth Marketplace v2</h3>
   <p align="center">

-Open-source NFT marketplace built on top of Reservoir W3Modal.
+Open-source NFT marketplace built on top of Reservoir.

+Marketplace, Launchpad, and NFT-applications - all at NFTEarth.

 ## About The Project